Alexander Ross (architect)

 Alexander Ross FRIBA LLD (9 July 1834 – 19 May 1925) was a 19th/20th century Scottish architect specialising in churches, especially for the Free Church of Scotland and the Scottish Episcopal Church.
 He was Provost of Inverness from 1889 to 1895.

-He is probably the single most important person in moulding the city of Inverness, both socially and physically.
-He is responsible for a very high proportion of Inverness's churches, offices, public buildings, shops, tenements and villas.
+He is probably the single most important person in molding the city of Inverness, both socially and physically.
+Furthermore, he is responsible for a very high proportion of Inverness's churches, offices, public buildings, shops, tenements and villas.

 Life

-He was born on 9 July 1834 at Huntly Hill in Stracathro near Brechin in Angus, the son of James Ross, architect.
+He was born on 9 July 1834 at Huntly Hill in Stracathro near Brechin in Angus He was the son of James Ross, architect.
 The family moved to Inverness in 1838.
-He was educated at Inverness Royal Academy and Dr Bell's Institution.
-In 1848 he was briefly apprenticed to a stonemason to gain some practical experience before being articled in his father's architects office.
-In 1853 his father died and he took over the office.
+Alexander was educated at Inverness Royal Academy and Dr Bell's Institution.
+In 1848, he was briefly apprenticed to a stonemason to gain some practical experience before being articled in his father's architect's office.
+When his father died in 1853, he took over the office.